West Coast Railways Disability Policy

 Our carriages were built in the 1950s and 1960s and were not designed to accommodate wheelchairs and it is not possible to take a wheelchair into the seating area.
 Access to the seating areas and toilets is through narrow doorways.

-We will try to allocate seats that are nearest to doors.
+We will try to allocate seats that are nearest to doors and facilities.

 All of our trains do carry wheelchair ramps for use in an emergency, a ramp can also be requested when booking your seats over the telephone if required to aid a passenger to walk onto the train.

-We are sorry but we cannot carry motorized vehicles on our trains.
+We are sorry but we cannot carry motorised vehicles on our trains.

 The WCRC is committed to maintaining and where practicable, improving the accessibility for people with disabilities on the services we operate.